Travel guide

 Delhi, Mumbai, Bangalore Excellent 4G / 5G Everything: video, video calls, browsing

-Golden Triangle Cities Stable 4G Maps, transportation apps, and social media
+Golden Triangle Cities Stable 4G Maps, transport apps, and social media

-Rural / Himalayas / Thar Patchy Download offline maps and translations
+Rural / Himalayas / Thar Irregular Download offline maps and translations

-Useful tip: India uses mobile payments a lot (UPI, QR codes), but it usually requires an Indian bank account.
-As a tourist, your best bet is reliable data for transport and translation apps.
+Useful fact: India uses mobile payments (UPI, QR codes) extensively, but it usually requires an Indian bank account.
+As a tourist, your best bet is reliable data for transportation and translation apps.

-India keeps you glued to your phone: maps all the time, taxi apps, translation, endless photos.
-For a two-week trip through the Golden Triangle, estimate about 8-10 GB if you're a heavy user; for shorter trips or moderate use, 5 GB will be plenty.
+India is captivating for mobile users: maps all the time, taxi apps, translation, endless photos.
+For a two-week trip through the Golden Triangle, estimate about 8-10 GB if you're a heavy user; for shorter trips or moderate use, 5 GB will be more than enough.
 Adjust based on whether you make video calls.

 • Short trip (5-7 days): 5 GB for maps, transport, messaging, and social media.

-• Two weeks (Golden Triangle): 8-10 GB with daily use of apps and photos.
+• Two weeks (Golden Triangle): 8-10 GB with daily app usage and photos.

 • Long stay or remote work: 15 GB or more, preferably with top-up available.

-With an eSIM, you pay a fixed rate for the contracted GB and control the exact spending, without surprises when you return.
-If you're still debating between eSIM or roaming, in India the answer is clear: eSIM wins on price and convenience.
-And if you want the complete method to avoid overpaying, here's how to avoid roaming abroad.
+With an eSIM, you pay a fixed rate for the contracted GB and control the exact spending, with no surprises upon return.
+If you're still debating between eSIM or roaming, in India, the answer is clear: the eSIM wins for price and convenience.
+And if you want to understand exactly what your operator charges you when you cross borders, here's what data roaming is explained without technical jargon.

 Installing an eSIM is quick and doesn't require opening your phone or looking for the SIM ejector tool.
 You set everything up from Spain with Wi-Fi and only activate it upon landing.
 The process takes approximately one minute.